Bruce sits again Monday, but says foot improving

 Pain in Jay Bruce’s left foot kept him out of the lineup for a second consecutive game Monday night, but Bruce and manager Mickey Callaway expect him to return Tuesday.

-The plantar fasciitis in his left heel “flared up” over the weekend, Bruce said, and although he felt better Monday after a couple of days of treatment that included soft-tissue work and a stretching regimen, the team decided to give him an extra day off, per Callaway’s philosophy.
+The plantar fasciitis in his left heel “flared up” over the weekend, Bruce said.
+Although he felt better Monday after a couple of days of treatment that included soft-tissue work and a stretching regimen, the team decided to give him an extra day off, per Callaway’s philosophy.

 “His way of thinking is once you feel pretty good, take one more day, especially at this point in the season,” Bruce said.
 “One day can keep you from missing some extended time.”